L5 Severe Pressure

 📊Job Demand

 High turnover industry.
-Executive chef and sous chef roles command a significant premium over line cook wages.
-Culinary arts credentials help in competitive cities.
+Executive and sous chef roles command a significant premium over line cook wages in both markets.

 Frequently Asked Questions